Home

 Biography

-He previously worked as a postdoctoral fellow in the Global Health Programme at Athena Institute, Vrije Universiteit Amsterdam.
+At JSPH, he leads the MSc Global Health and Human Development programme.
+He previously worked as a postdoctoral fellow in the Global Health Division at Athena Institute, Vrije Universiteit Amsterdam.
 At Athena, he led the development and formative evaluation of consensus-building methodology to address medical desertification in Europe in the “Action for Health and Equity: Addressing Medical Deserts” project funded by the European Commission.

 Global Mental Health at JGU